 Members are invited to complete satisfaction surveys on a bi-annual basis.
 Results from the past year have remained positive, with members reporting beneficial outcomes from their engagement in PR.
 We highly value member feedback and use it to guide our responses to the needs and interests of those we serve.
 The feedback is utilized to evaluate and adjust our service provision as necessary.
-The satisfaction surveys conducted in January 2024 showed that 100% of participants (13) agreed or strongly agreed with Question 9: "I would recommend this program to others."
-There was only one disagree response to Question 7: "Since working on my goals in Psych Rehab, my life has improved."
-Member satisfaction surveys were completed twice over the past year, in August 2023 and January 2024, as part of our Annual Quality Plan.
+The satisfaction surveys conducted in January 2025 showed that 93% (15) agreed or strongly agreed with Question 9: "I would recommend this program to others."
+There was only one disagree response to Question 8: "PR staff respect my privacy and maintain my confidentiality at all times."
+Member satisfaction surveys were completed twice over the past year, in August 2024 and January 2025, as part of our Annual Quality Plan.
 Staff distribute the surveys, and members assist each other in completing them to ensure the anonymity of the feedback.
 These results, along with this Quality Report, are shared with DCI administration, PR staff, and members during sessions.
 They are integral to program planning and service provision, helping us address issues of dissatisfaction, consider suggestions for improvement, and identify gaps in services.
 We discuss these results during staff meetings and explore options to respond to member suggestions and feedback.

 Most members chose not to provide additional written feedback in the survey.
-However, those who did offered valuable insights into what is working well and areas for improvement.
+However, members offer valuable verbal feedback on a day-to-day basis and provide valuable insight into what is working well and areas for improvement.
 One member mentioned that PR provided them with opportunities to make friends, build coping skills for worry and rumination, and increase independent living skills.
-Another individual highlighted the challenges they faced with recent changes.
+Another individual mentioned that they see the others in the group as their family, and enjoys the support they get from PR.
+Another individual shared that they can feel overwhelmed with changes in staffing, programing, or schedules in general.
 This feedback enabled staff to offer additional support to help individuals cope with staffing and programming changes, ensuring that all changes are fully reviewed and understood before implementation.